-- Fighting for food with other dogs in the pack.
+- Fighting for food with other dogs in the pack

-- Few feeding times than usual
+- Feeding fewer times than usual

-- Low amount of food issued to the dog
+- Receiving a low amount of food

-- Feeding on spoiled or deteriorated food.
+- Feeding on spoiled or deteriorated food

-- Feeding on table leftovers instead of designated dog food.
+- Feeding on table leftovers instead of designated dog food

 - Recent vaccinations